bitwebs/bittree/README.md

 Create a sub-database where all entries will be prefixed by a given value.

-This makes it easy to create namespaces within a single Hyperbee.
+This makes it easy to create namespaces within a single Bittree.

 Options include:
 ```js